Claybie/Claybodin/README.md

 root # rc-update add mysql default root # rc-service mysql start
 ```
-In order to use dbtool for managing your database, additional packages are required, one of which is not in the gentoo repo.
+In order to use dbtool for managing your database, additional packages are required, one of which is not in the Gentoo repo.
 Upstream uses pip to install these packages, but that is not desired nor necessary on Gentoo.
 Thankfully with an overlay we can get what we need (ensure you have already installed and configured [eselect-repository](https://wiki.gentoo.org/wiki/Eselect/Repository)):
 ```
 root # eselect repository add claytabase git https://github.com/claybie/claytabase.git root # emaint sync -r claytabase